goghfan/DDNet/README.md

 ### Train Part

 You can train the entire model by running train.py, and the dependent libraries can be found in requirements.txt.
-We recommend that you use a graphics card with more than 12GB of video memory.
+We recommend that you use GPU with more than 12GB of memory.

 ## The Function of  Our Code